 - 1. The Shopping in Style Project teaches consumer decision making skills as they pertain to the purchase of ready-to-wear clothing.
 The Fashion Revue encourages 4-Hers to acquire skill and knowledge in dressing appropriately, healthfully and economically, to develop good personal hygiene skills and confidence in personal presentation. - 2.
-4-Her's with Shopping in Style projects will have their exhibits judged in both conference judging and modeling categories.
-Participation in both categories is required.
-Ribbons will be awarded for both categories.
-In the modeling portion, 4-Her's will model their complete outfit for the judge and will be judged on fit only.
-During conference judging 4-Hers will be expected to answer questions about the quality, care and cost of their outfit.
+4-Her's with Shopping in Style projects will have their exhibits conferenced judged in the modeling category.
 Majority of the outfit must be purchased (not borrowed).
 Garments may be made by another person if the pattern and fabric were chosen by the 4-Her.
 Each 4-Her may exhibit two outfits.
 Outfits must be in different classes. - 3.
 Public Fashion Revue.
-4-Her's will model their Purchased Garments for the Public Fashion Revue on Tuesday, August at 6:00 p.m. at the Bowyer Building.
+4-Her's will model their Purchased Garments for the Public Fashion Revue on Tuesday, July 29 at 5:30 p.m. at the Bowyer Building.
 This event will not be judged.
 All ribbons and awards earned at judging will be distributed during this special showcase.
 Participation in Fashion Revue and display at the fair is required to receive premium money and/or award. - 4.
 Standards for the Exhibitor: - a.
 To understand and demonstrate a wardrobe plan. - b.
 To understand how selected garment(s) and accessories enhance their personal/public presentation. - c.
 To understand the value of this garment/outfit and how it fits into the family's clothing budget. - d.
 To be able to describe how they have accepted personal responsibility in caring for their garment/outfit. - e.
 To visually demonstrate personal fitness and grooming and clothing/accessories comfort and safety. - f.
 To be able to describe how they cared for the garment/outfit and how it has proven to fit into their wardrobe plan.